dasoe/ofxXmlBasedProjectSettings/README.md

 ### **2) in setup():**

-add XML variables: Give it a default/fallback value.
+add your own XML variables and give it a default/fallback value.
 Standard procedure is to add all XML variables like below in setup() and later use the setter functions if those variables are altered.
 Please do not set a variable later in code without having added it first - it can be used and even be saved in XML (node has to be present - will not be auto-generated).
 But it might not be treated correctly in init().